-Another threat to your precipitator comes in the form failed rappers.
+Another threat to your precipitator comes in the form of failed rappers.
 Failure to inspect or maintain the rapping system will leave the collection plates covered in dust.
 This dust covering will reduce the effectiveness of the charged particles migrating to the grounded collection plates.
 As time goes on this effect will become worse and worse, eventually causing the ESP to be no longer effective.

 Rapping effectiveness on ESP plates is a snowballing issue—one that needs your attention (or the attention of professionals) straight away.

 Most modern electrostatic precipitators feature rigid frames and rigid electrodes, providing an extended electrode life.
 Many ESPs in use today may be retrofitted with these upgrades or still have wire discharge electrodes.
 Electrode failures aren’t a guarantee in older ESPs, but they do have a greater chance of developing if your electrostatic precipitator has been operating for a decade or more.

 Depending on where the electrode failure occurs, it can lead to diminished performance or out-and-out failure, compromising the daily operation of your electrostatic precipitator and leading to other, chronic issues such as those listed above.
 If these breakages are happening more than occasionally, it is time to upgrade your system.

 When in Doubt…

 While you and your team may be able to detect the failure or decline in performance, when in doubt about repairs, retrofitting, or scheduled maintenance, it’s best to turn to the pros.
 At AirTek, we eat, sleep, and breathe electrostatic precipitators.
 Since 1988, our Troy, AL, team has kept its thumb on the pulse of ESP developments, upgrades, and cutting-edge technologies.